chris-gaskell/uos-sced-site/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Single case resource pack
+  Single case experimental design
 ---

 <!-- this is a subheadline -->
-Here are all the resources that Mel has kindly put together to assist you with single case experimental design.
+lorem ipsum.